Daniel Platzman

 Daniel James Platzman (born September 28, 1986) is an American musician, songwriter, record producer and composer.
-He is the drummer for the pop rock band Imagine Dragons.
+He is best known as the former drummer for the pop rock band Imagine Dragons.

 Early life

-Platzman was born on September 28, 1986 in Atlanta, Georgia.
+Platzman was born on September 28, 1986, in Atlanta, Georgia.
 He attended Berklee College of Music where he earned a degree in film scoring.
 While at Berklee, Platzman played in the Berklee Concert Jazz Orchestra, the Urban Outreach Jazz Orchestra and the Berklee Rainbow Big Band, and received the Vic Firth Award for Outstanding Musicianship and the Michael Rendish Award in Film Scoring.
 He also played in a guitar performance ensemble with future Imagine Dragons bandmates Wayne Sermon and Ben McKee.